Doctor of Physical Therapy Degree

 - When do I need to have my prerequisites completed?
 Prerequisite courses can be completed during a Summer term as long as the official grade is posted by July 1st.
 At this time, you will be required to submit an updated transcript to our Admissions department.
 Applicants with 3 or fewer outstanding prerequisites will be considered for admissions.

 - Can I take prerequisite courses at your institution?
 No. Our courses are only open to students enrolled in our programs.

 - If I have a question about a prerequisite course, what should I do?
-You may contact Erlinda Cisneros-Johnson, Program Manager via email.
+You may contact Erlinda Cisneros-Johnson, program manager, via email.

 - How many observation hours do I need?
 How do I document hours?
 You are required to have a minimum of 30 hours of experience with a physical therapist.
 This is documented in your PTCAS application.
 Exposure to multiple types of physical therapy practices such as geriatrics, pediatrics, neurology and orthopedics is desired, and a consideration in the decision to offer admission.
-Students may contact hospitals, nursing homes and outpatient physical therapy clinics to meet the required observation hours.
+Students may contact hospitals, nursing homes, and outpatient physical therapy clinics to meet the required observation hours.
 Letters verifying observation hours are not required.

 - Where can I go for my clinical internships?
 We have over 500 clinical sites throughout the U.S., in a variety of both rural and urban settings.

 - How long is the program?
 The Doctor of Physical Therapy program is three years in length.
-The first two years are spent in the classroom and the 3rd year students will complete 4-eight week clinical internships, participate in Virtual Grand Rounds and complete a research or evidence-based practice project.
+The first two years are spent in the classroom and the 3rd year students will complete 3-ten week clinical internships, participate in Virtual Grand Rounds and complete a research or evidence-based practice project.

 - Are students able to work while in the Program?
 Some students do choose to work part-time while in the program, often times through work study on campus.
 Full-time employment is not possible while attending the program.